j-holub/Node-MPV/readme.md

 ## Properties

-These methods can be used to alter *properties* or send arbitary *commands* to the running **mpv player**.
-Information about what *commands* and *properties* are available can be found in the [list of commands](https://mpv.io/manual/stable/#list-of-input-commands) and [list of properties](https://mpv.io/manual/stable/#properties) sections of the **mpv** documentation.
+These methods can be used to alter *properties* or send arbitrary *commands* to the running **MPV player**.
+Information about what *commands* and *properties* are available can be found in the [list of commands](https://mpv.io/manual/stable/#list-of-input-commands) and [list of properties](https://mpv.io/manual/stable/#properties) sections of the **MPV** documentation.

-The most common commands are already covered by this modules **API**.
-This part enables you to send any command you want over IPC.
-With this you are not limited the methods defined by this module.
+The most common commands are already covered by this module.
+However, this part enables you to send any command you want over the IPC socket.
+Using this, you aren't limited to the methods defined by this module.

 * **setProperty** (property, value)